brum-b0/the-cyber-dungeon/src/site/notes/personal site/Home.md

 > [!info] About this site
 > I use obsidian for many many things, including this site.
-If you like and use Obsidian and want to make a site like this, check out [this](https://dg-docs.ole.dev)plugin.
+If you use obsidian and want to make a site like this, check out [this](https://dg-docs.ole.dev)plugin.

 ---